IBM-Cloud/idemix-issuer-verifier/README.md

 9. Edit the code as described above.

-6. Connect to Bluemix in the command line tool and follow the prompts to log in.
+6. Connect to Bluemix with the command line tool and follow the prompts to login.

   ```
   $ cf api https://api.ng.bluemix.net
   $ cf login
   ```

-10. Push your application to Bluemix.
+10. Push your application to Bluemix from the root application folder.

   ```
   $ cf push -f ./manifest.yml